bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/argo-cd-shared-instances.md

 ## Design<a name="design"></a>

 A shared instance of Argo CD exists in each OpenShift cluster.
-Project teams that request access to Argo CD are given their own project.
-There is a one-to-one relationship between Argo CD projects and OCP project sets/licence plates (`tools`, `dev`, `test`, and `prod` namespaces).
+Product teams that request access to Argo CD are given their own project.
+There is a one-to-one relationship between Argo CD projects and OpenShift Platform (OCP) project sets/licence plates (`tools`, `dev`, `test` and `prod` namespaces).
 Teams can configure as many applications as they need and deploy them to any of the OCP namespaces in their project set.
-Each app/environment combination is configured as a separate application in Argo CD.
+Each application/environment combination is configured as a separate application in Argo CD.

 **Note:** Application names must be unique across all projects in a cluster.
 For example, two teams can't both have an application named `web-app`.
 Use a descriptive name for each application, followed by the environment, such as `somewebapp-dev`.